Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Where to Go From Here

-A forklift licence is not a magic ticket to high-paying work.
-The licence gets you the job — but showing up on time, operating safely, and being reliable is what keeps you getting shifts.
+A forklift licence isn't a magic ticket.
+The licence gets you the job — showing up on time, operating safely, and being reliable is what keeps the shifts coming.

-We have placed hundreds of forklift operators across Sydney.
-The ones who stay busy are not necessarily the most experienced.
-They are the ones who communicate, turn up when they say they will, and treat the equipment with respect.
+We've placed hundreds of forklift operators across Sydney.
+The ones who stay busy aren't the most experienced.
+They're the ones who communicate, turn up when they say they will, and treat the equipment with respect.

 The licence opens the door.
 Everything after that is on you.

-If you're a client and need to verify that the workers we supply hold the correct HRWL class for your site — we handle that check as standard, before anyone sets foot on your equipment.
+If you're a client and need to confirm the workers we supply hold the correct HRW class for your site — we run that check as standard, before anyone touches your equipment.
 Get in touch here.

-For more on compliance and what employers are legally required to check, see Compliant Labour Hire in Sydney.
-For a breakdown of forklift operator rates and what clients pay, see Labour Hire Cost Breakdown.
+For more on what employers are legally required to check, see Compliant Labour Hire in Sydney.
+For a breakdown of what clients pay, see Labour Hire Cost Breakdown.

 Frequently Asked Questions